Feb 15, 2024

 Given the importance of circulating the notice proficiently so all possible creditors can be notified, your state’s laws may require you to publish the notice in a national paper (or online) in addition to posting it in the newspaper in the county of the probate court overseeing the probate of the decedent's estate.

-Quick Insight: Doing a quick google search "city of probate+ post public notice" will help you quickly find a public notification service.
+Quick Insight: Doing a quick google search "city of probate(or province)+ post public notice" will help you quickly find a public notification service.

 Once you have found the proper paper(s) to inform about your notice, make sure to research your state’s statute requirements for preparing a notice.
 This legislation will tell you what information you need to include.